 The Bunkhouse is located within walking distance of 3 Munroes, a number of Corbetts and countless hiking trails.
 Forest trails are abundant and take you through ancient woodland areas near the village, and rare coastal sessile oak woodlands exist heading west down the road.
 Ride the mountain bike track.
 Contact the Knoydart Ranger Service about walks and tours, and for professional information & advice for independent walkers.
 Please ask about photo stalking trips, available by arrangement.

 A National Scenic Area, with wild grasslands & peat bogs, Knoydart is also home to wildlife such as the white tailed & golden eagles, ptarmigan, barn owls, pipistrelle bats and red deer.
 Whale watching boat trips are available locally and there are regular sightings of minke whale, basking shark, porpoise, dolphin, sea otter, common & grey seal.
 Local boats are also available to hire for day trips to the Small Isles.
 We enjoy the incredible stellar views offered by dark skies too!

 There is a 7-mile road to Airor (our prime Northern Lights viewpoint) and cyclists can bring their bikes or hire a Carbon Cycle bike to cycle this scenic route, take the rough tracks through the glens or follow the mountain bike trail in the woods behind Inverie village.

 Free fishing is available in a small loch West of the village and mackerel fishing is popular in season off the pier.
 There is permit fishing in Inverguiserein River, Loch Bhraomisaig, Loch an Dubh Lochan and Inverie River.
 Loch Nevis is a sea loch, suitable for various water sports and activities; many sail and kayak into Inverie.
-There are great swimming opportunities both in Loch Nevis and in nearby river pools.
+Great wild swimming in Loch Nevis and in various river pools.

 The geology of the area is fascinating as Knoydart is home to some of the world’s oldest rocks and there is also an old mica mine here.
 More recent Knoydart history boasts of Vikings, ancient settlements, forfeiture & the Jacobite uprising, and the Highland Clearances.